nickdefazio-ebsco/k8sdemo/README.md

 ### Application overview
 * title-middle - REST service for retrieving and managing publication titles
 * title-edge - REST service for interacting with title-middle and applying any relevant business logic
 * search-edge - REST service that searches for medical articles

+### Current Istio policies
+#### title-middle 50/50
+Title-middle has two versions (v1 and v2).
+Istio splits traffic evenly between the two.

+#### title-edge ingress
+The istio ingress controller is set to route /title-edge/* traffic to title-edge

+#### search-edge ingress
+The istio ingress controller is set to route /search-edge/* traffic to search-edge

+#### TODO: Circuit breaker

 ## Setup instructions